Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: The model to test the ability of the systemic risk tax to reduce systemic risk

-{\bf Firms.} There are $F$ firms producing perfectly substitutable goods.
-At every time step firms compute an expected demand $d_i(t)$, and an estimated price $p_i(t)$ (subscript labels the firm), based on a rule that takes into account both excess demand/supply and the deviation of the price $p_i(t-1)$ from the average price in the previous time step \cite{Delli-Gatti:2011aa}.
+There are $F$ firms producing perfectly substitutable consumption goods.
+At every time step $t$ firms compute an expected demand for the next time step $D_i(t+1)$, and an estimated price $P_i(t+1)$ (subscripts label the firm), based on a rule that takes into account both excess demand/supply and the deviation of the price $P_i(t)$ from the average price at the present time step.
 Each firm computes the number of required workers to supply the expected demand.
-If the wages for the respective workforce exceed the firm's current liquidity, it applies for a credit.
-Firms approach $n$ randomly chosen banks and choose the credit with the most favorable rate.
-If this rate exceeds a threshold rate $r^{\rm max}$, the firm only asks for $\phi$ percent of the originally desired loan volume.
-Based on the outcome of this credit request, firms re-evaluate the needed workforce, and hire or fire the needed number of workers.
+If the wages for the respective workforce exceed the firm's current liquidity, it applies for a loan.
+Firms approach $n$ randomly chosen banks and choose the loan with the most favourable rate.
+If this rate exceeds a threshold rate $r^{\rm max}$, the firm only asks for $\phi$ percent of whatever loan was originally requested.
+Based on the outcome of this loan request, firms re-evaluate the required workforce, and hire or fire the necessary number of workers.
 Firms sell the goods on the consumption goods market.
-Firms go bankrupt if they have negative liquidity after the goods market closes.
+Firms go bankrupt if they have negative liquidity after the goods market has closed.
 Each of the bankrupted firm's debtors (banks) incurs a capital loss in proportion to their investment in the company.
-Firm owners of bankrupted firms are personally liable, their account is divided by the debtors {\em pro rata}.
-They immediately start a new company, with initially zero equity.
-Their initial estimates for $d_i(t)$ and $p_i(t)$ equal the respective current averages in the population.
+Firm owners of bankrupted firms are personally liable, and their personal account is divided by the debtors \emph{pro rata}.
+They immediately (next time step) start a new company.
+Their initial estimates for $D_i(t+1)$ and $P_i(t+1)$ equals the respective current averages in the population.